open-education-hub/operating-systems/content/chapters/software-stack/lab/content/arena.md

 ## System Call Wrappers

 Enter the `support/syscall-wrapper/` folder and go through the practice items below.
-If you get stuck, take a sneak peak at the solutions in the `solution/syscall-wrapper/` folder.
+If you get stuck, take a sneak peek at the solutions in the `solution/syscall-wrapper/` folder.

 1. Update the files in the `syscall-wrapper/` folder to make the `getpid` system call available as a wrapper.
    Create a function with the signature `unsigned int itoa(int n, char *a)` that converts an integer to a string.
    It returns the number of digits in the string.
-   For example, it will convert the number `1234` to the string `"1234"` string (NUL-terminated, 5 bytes long);
+   For example, it will convert the number `1234` to the string `"1234"` string (`NULL`-terminated, 5 bytes long);
    the return value is `4` (the number of digits of the `"1234"` string).

    Then make the call to `getpid`;